 Students are expected to set up email and computer account through the College.
 There is no additional cost for this set up and use while the student is enrolled.
 Please log on and become familiar with the online registration, grade reporting and emailing.
 The official communication is the Southern email.
-Per SCP policy.
 The My Southern portal is the student's confidential access to financial information, transcripts, Degree Works, as well as where to register for classes.

-The student is responsible to notify the College and Radiologic Technology faculty of email, phone, or address changes.
+The student is responsible for notifying the College and Radiologic Technology faculty of email, phone, or address changes.

-Radiologic Technology faculty will use email & Blackboard to send information to individuals or classes.
-The Class of 2020-2022 Blackboard shell will be accessible during the entire program.

-All College campus faculty and staff have voice messaging available.
-Students may access faculty by phone using the directory on the website under Quick Links, provided in syllabi or on office doors.
+Radiologic Technology faculty will use email & Brightspace to send information to individuals or classes.
+Students may access faculty by phone using the directory located through the "Directory" link on the SouthernWV.edu webpage or information provided in syllabi.

-Students will be given contact information for each clinical site and clinical instructor at clinical education setting orientation.
+Students will be given contact information for each clinical site and clinical preceptor at clinical education setting orientation.
 It is the student's responsibility to check Southern email for information sent from Southern.
 During the summer, the program director will be available by email.
 Check online courses before the course begins.
-Syllabi may be distributed or in the Class of 2020-2022 Blackboard shell or Blackboard course shells.
+Syllabi may be distributed or in the Brightspace course information.